BananaBb/docker-ubuntu/go/README.md

 # ubuntu-go

-This repository contains Dockerfile is include go, node.js, npm, nvm & pm2
+This repository contains Dockerfile is include go, pmgo & dep

 ## Getting Started
-These instructions will get you to build go and node.js in your docker.
+These instructions will get you to build golang in your docker.
 See Installation for notes on how to build your ubuntu on a live system.

 ### Installation
 1. Install [Docker](https://www.docker.com/).